 What Bolt had was the gift of athleticism and the will to win.
 He had self determination.
-He came from a land of pilgrim and knowing there were opportunities for plenty; all he had to do was dare to believe he could succeed.
-To get to the land of plenty, Usain Bolt had to render his service before he could collect.
-He had to practice hard while doing it with a positive mental attitude.
+Because he came from a land of pilgrim and knowing there were opportunities for plenty; all he had to do was dare to believe he could succeed.
+To get to the land of plenty, he had to render his service before he could collect.
+Usain had to practice hard while doing it with a positive mental attitude.
 It’s dreaming along the way, seeing you crossing the finish line and winning gold.

 What’s Unique about winning an Olympic Gold Medal?

 The thrill, the excitement of winning an Olympic gold medal is special.
 It gives you a sense of pride, a sense of inclusion in the Olympic fraternity.
 It’s knowing you are doing it for you, your family and your country.
-It’s knowing, an Olympic medal is for keeps, no one can ever take it away.
-Usain Bolt won his first Olympic gold medal eight years ago in 2008.
+An Olympic medal is for keeps, no one can ever take it away.
+He won his first Olympic gold medal eight years ago in 2008.
 Since then, he has been at the top of his sport for over ten years.

 Bolt’s career has reached immortal status after winning his ninth Olympic gold medals in Rio de Janeiro Brazil in 2016.
 He accomplished the so call Triple-triple of 9 gold medals in nine tries in the Olympics.
 Usain has no idea what it feels like to run second, third or God forbid 4th in an Olympic race.
 Mr. Lightning Bolt, the man with the perfect name for his sport, has dominated the marquee sprint competition for the past eight years.
 Bolt’s 9 gold medal win, ties him with Paavo Nurmi of Finland and Carl Lewis of USA for the most gold medals in track and field history.